Whether you’re a beginner runner, a 5K fanatic, or a marathon junkie, the way you breathe while running matters.

 The benefits of Belly Breathing

-Before I get into the technicalities of deep breathing, let’s first look at some of the benefits it has to offer.
+Before I get into the how-to of deep breathing, let’s first look at some of its benefits.

 In essence, deep breathing helps in: